groupvine/gv-api/README.md

 ```

 If no fields property is provided, then it will be determined from the
 keys specified in the member object list.

-Note that if the account
+Note that if the account has sub-groups with lists, and any sub-group
-has sub-groups, and any sub-group related membership is being
+related list membership is being modified, then the fields property
-modified, then the fields property must be provided (as the sub-group
+should be provided (as the sub-group and list header fields in a
-and list header fields in a corresponding CSV import is order
+corresponding CSV import is order depdendent, see GroupVine
-depdendent, see GroupVine documentation).
+documentation).

 #### Import Response